wiyarmir/wiyarmir.github.io/about.md

 I enjoy experimenting different approaches for it, including multitarget compilation with [Haxe](http://haxe.org/), or hybrid approaches with custom frameworks.

-As a secondary consequence, or perhaps part of the main focus, I do play around concepts like wereables or internet of things (IoT).
+As a consequence, or perhaps part of the main focus, I do play around concepts like wereables or internet of things (IoT).

-I do also enjoy creating some small games, mostly for mobile platforms, mostly all of them unfinished due to lack of time (whoops).

 # Do you even have free time?